 Through awareness comes the potential for growth and change.
-Qualified as a humanistic psychotherapist, I offer confidential face-to-face counselling and psychotherapy both on a short term or long term basis.
+Qualified as a Humanistic Psychotherapist and Counsellor, I offer confidential counselling and psychotherapy on a short term or long term basis.
 Since the pandemic, I work online via zoom and face to face in my private practice in Oxfordshire.

 I am passionate about this work and believe therapy can assist clients in better knowing who they are, what they need and what they can do to bring about change.

 With 5 years experience of delivering face-to-face counselling and psychotherapy both through the NHS and privately, I hold the following qualifications:

 - MSc in Humanistic Psychotherapy (Metanoia Institute and University of Middlesex)

 - Level 4 Certificate in Counselling Children in Schools (Place 2 Be and Counselling and Psychotherapeutic Central Awarding Body)

 - Member of the BACP, which means that I adhere to their ethical standards.

 - Member of The Metanoia Institute.

 I work with young people and adults and have dealt with issues ranging from: